alperhatipoglu/book-exchange-platform/IMPORTANT_NOTICE.md

 3. Manually create a new file named firebase-config.js in your local project directory.

 4. Copy the configuration values exactly as shown in the project report (APPENDICES - B) into this file.

+5. Finally, open the HTMLPage1.html file as mentioned in the README.